-These are usually available for students in their first year of study right through to postgraduate level.
-To find out more about scholarships available to you, contact your education provider.
+These are usually available for students in their first year of study right through to the postgraduate level.

 If you meet the basic eligibility for a loan, you will then need to compare lenders and assess their individual approval criteria.